Commercial Auto Insurance Minnesota

 What is commercial auto insurance?

-Commercial auto insurance is a business insurance policy for cars, trucks, or vans owned by or used in business.
+Commercial auto insurance is a business insurance policy that covers cars, trucks, or vans owned by or used in the business.
 It helps protect against bodily injury and property damage (liability) claims and can also provide physical damage coverage for the vehicles.

 Auto accidents happen, and you need commercial vehicle insurance and an agent on your side.
 Anyone can call a 1-800 number.